Rohit-Bhavikatte1/Power-BI-Sales-Dashboard/README.md

 ### Here in this Project i have uased chocolate sakes data.
 ### This Dashboard is fully Inertactable
---- In This projects i have created Star schema in Power BI data Modeling.
+- In This projects i have created Star schema in Power BI data Modeling.
---- Defined The DAX Measures.
+- Defined The DAX Measures.
---- Created seperate Bookmarks for Product And sales to view the Dashboard
+-  Created seperate Bookmarks for Product And sales to view the Dashboard.
---- Created Tooltip
+-  Created Tooltip.